adbar/trafilatura/docs/usage-cli.rst

 -------------

 Text extraction can be parametrized by providing a custom configuration file (that is a variant of `settings.cfg <https://github.com/adbar/trafilatura/blob/master/trafilatura/settings.cfg>`_) with the ``--config-file`` option, which overrides the standard settings.
+Useful adjustments include download parameters, minimal extraction length, or de-duplication settings.

 Further information